 Liver Size in Human Body

-The normal liver weight in a healthy human body can vary depending on age, gender, and overall body composition.
+In adults, the normal liver weight usually ranges from 1.2 to 1.8 kilograms, depending on a person’s gender, body size, and overall health.
 However, medical studies and autopsy reports provide a general range that is considered standard.

-• At birth, the liver makes up around 4% of the body mass which is about 120 grams
+At birth, a baby’s liver makes up around 4% of body mass, or roughly 120 grams.

 The weight of liver in human body is an important parameter often used in clinical evaluations.
 If the liver weighs significantly more or less than average, it could signal underlying health conditions such as fatty liver disease, cirrhosis, or liver congestion.